1. Name and contact details of the controller and the company data protection officer

 In some cases, cookies from third-party companies may also be stored on your terminal device when you enter our site (third-party cookies).
-These enable us or you to use certain services of the third-party company (e.g. cookies for the processing of payment services).
+These enable us or you to use certain services of the third-party company (e.g. cookies to record the use of the website statistically).

 Cookies have various functions.
-Many cookies are technically necessary because certain website functions would not work without them (e.g. the shopping basket function or the display of videos).
-Other cookies are used to evaluate user behaviour or display advertisements.
+Many cookies are technically necessary, as certain website functions would not work without them.
+Other cookies are used to evaluate user behaviour in an anonymous form.

-Cookies that are required to carry out the electronic communication process (necessary cookies) or to provide certain functions that you have requested (functional cookies, e.g. for the shopping basket function) or to optimise the website (e.g. cookies to measure the web audience) are stored on the basis of Art.
+Cookies that are required to carry out the electronic communication process (necessary cookies) or to provide certain functions that you have requested (functional cookies) or to optimise the website (e.g. cookies to measure the web audience) are stored on the basis of Art.
 6 para.
 1 lit. f DSGVO, unless another legal basis is given.
 The website operator has a legitimate interest in the storage of cookies for the technically error-free and optimised provision of his services.
 If consent to the storage of cookies has been requested, the storage of the cookies in question will be carried out exclusively on the basis of this consent (Art.
 6 para.
 1 lit. a DSGVO); the consent can be revoked at any time.